 Economy deck seats on normal ferries are spread all over the ship and you can seat wherever you want – the ones inside the ship, near the bar or cafeteria, are better since they are more comfortable to sit, like armchairs.
 The ones outside are like swimming pool plastic chairs and tables – not comfortable for long trips, but fun to stay during the day, watching the beautiful blue sea and having a drink.
 The economy class stores the luggage in racks spread all over the ship, and sometimes not close to the place where you are sitting.

-Business class or/and VIP is a separate section with larger seats with the most comfortable seating.
-Both Business and VIP on ferries have their own bars and are restricted to passengers holding tickets for those sections.
+Business-class or/and VIP is a separate section with larger seats with the most comfortable seating.
+Both Business and VIP seats on ferries have their own bars and are restricted to passengers holding tickets for those sections.

 If you want to sail in more comfort to the island, for a little higher fee you can purchase a cabin.

 De-Luxe cabins are the most spacious and luxurious cabins on board.
-All Deluxe cabins include fabulous extra facilities such as access to a private lounge (if provided), room service, En-suite bathroom with shower & WC, Toiletries, vanity kit and flat screen TV with DVD player (not in all vessels), Wardrobe, continental plug point and hairdryer, big windows with sea view.
+All Deluxe cabins include fabulous extra facilities such as access to a private lounge (if provided), room service, En-suite bathroom with shower & WC, Toiletries, vanity kit and a flat-screen TV with DVD player (not in all vessels), Wardrobe, continental plug point and hairdryer, big windows with sea view.

 An outside cabin is one that will have a window facing out towards the sea.
 Basically, the cabins ring the inside of the exterior casing of the ship.

 An inside cabin will have no window, as it's in the middle of the ship (from a lateral, not vertical, point of view).
 Generally, if you suffer from seasickness, an inside cabin is better as there's slightly less sway.

 We recommend you to book a cabin in case of a night crossing!